Palm Springs Aerial Tramway

 Palm Springs, CA

 If you're like me, you've driven Interstate 10 many times and passed right by the Palm Springs Aerial Tramway sign just west of this most-famous desert home of the Fords, the Bonos, the Hopes and other retired, well-heeled of the desert.

-Recently, I stumbled upon the Palm Springs Aerial Tramway listing in the AAA Travel Guide, and the more I read, the more this sounded like an interesting day trip.
-So on a recent autumn weekend, I set out from the coast to visit this engineering marvel, which transports passengers from the hot, dry desert floor more than 8,000 feet to the cool, moist climate of the San Jacinto Mountains.
+Recently, I stumbled upon the Palm Springs Aerial Tramway website, and the more I read, the more this sounded like an interesting day trip.
+So on a recent autumn weekend, I set out from the coast to visit this engineering marvel, which transports passengers from the hot, dry desert floor more than 8,500 feet to the cool, moist climate of the San Jacinto Mountains.

 It was 9:30 AM when I arrived at Valley Station; the temperature was 77 degrees F. I was impressed with the size of the facility and the many parking lots, and immediately struck by the fact that this is a much bigger deal than I had imagined.
 In fact, I learned that since the tramway opened in 1963, it has transported almost 12 million people up and down the steep face of this mountain.

 I parked, entered the large facility and walked upstairs to the ticket counter where I paid for my ticket and discovered I had about 20 minutes to wait until the next departure.
 So I headed for the snack bar, ordered a cup of coffee then went to the gift shop where I bought some books and pamphlets describing the tramway and its history.